kofinder/innoxapp/README.md

 -> App will be crack when click "add to cart" with no selected(quantity) data

 # Product
--> Support html view for product detail and hight light -> Product image slide need to resize to display full view for Image
+-> Product image slide need to resize to display full view for Image

 # Order